Gurusheesh/Document-summarizer/README.md

 Live Demo: [Your Live Application URL Will Go Here]

 A modern, responsive web application that generates intelligent summaries from PDF and image documents using AI.
-This project was built as a technical assessment for a Software Engineer position.

 ![App Screenshot]()

 ---